Low-Rank Parity-Check Codes Over Finite Commutative Rings: Some Properties of Modules Over Finite Local Rings

-By Proposition \ref{FreeRankOverLocalRing}, the computation of the free-rank over finite local rings is reduced to finite fields.
+By Proposition \ref{FreeRankOverLocalRing}, the computation of the free-rank of a submodule $N$ of $R^{n}$ (where $R$ is a finite local ring), is reduced to the same problem for $\Psi \left(N\right)$ as a vector space on the residual field.
 However, this proposition does not show whether $N$ is a free module or not.
-In the following, we will show how we can solve this problem.
+In the following, we will show how one can answer this question.
+Let us start with the following Lemma.